illinois-cs415/illinois-cs415.github.io/_old_assignments/mp2.md

 </details>

-## Part 2: Mortar Enemy, Custom Enemy, Player-Enemy Collisions, Completing the Level (Due Feb.
+## Part 2: Mortar Enemy, Custom Enemy, Completing the Level (Due Feb.
 24)

 ### Step 1: Create a Mortar enemy
 The Mortar should be a stationary enemy placed in the level.
 The Mortar will launch projectiles above and around it in random directions.